 Whether playing on your TV or in handheld mode, all three current Switch models are capped at 60Hz.
-The Xbox Series X/S and the PlayStation 5 — both two years old at this point — support higher refresh rates.
+The Xbox Series X/S and the PlayStation 5 — both three years old at this point — support higher refresh rates.
 Even budget Android smartphones have 90Hz displays nowadays, so Nintendo needs to get with the times.
 We’d love to see 90Hz in handheld mode and 120Hz when docked.
 This would make the Switch 2 more of a modern console and would make it more future-proof.
 It would also help differentiate the Switch 2 and the original Switch models, as well as give it a leg up over Valve’s 60Hz-capped Steam Deck when not docked.

 Without a doubt, the weakest aspect of the original Switch is the Joy-Con controllers.
-The rumble tech is cool and the multiple control options are neat, but the stubby sticks, questionable ergonomics, and cheap, tiny buttons leave much to be desired when using the Switch on the go.
+The rumble tech is cool, and the multiple control options are neat, but the stubby sticks, questionable ergonomics, and cheap, tiny buttons leave much to be desired when using the Switch on the go.
 Nintendo probably isn’t going to reinvent the wheel with a Switch 2, so the sequel console will probably have Joy-Con that are very similar in design to the originals.
 But there’s a ton of room for improvement there.
 Besides, Nintendo would need to avoid the “Joy-Con drift” debacle that still pervades to this day with Switch hardware.
 Once again, this could also be a simple differentiator for why the Switch 2 is more expensive than other Switch models.

 Have any Nintendo Switch 2 leaks to share with us?
 Send us a tip, and we’ll check it out.